Samsung heir-apparent formally indicted on bribery charges

 South Korea's special prosecutors' office on Tuesday indicted Lee Jae Yong, heir-apparent of Samsung, South Korea's biggest conglomerate, and others on bribery, embezzlement and other charges linked to the corruption and influence-peddling scandal that threatens to topple the country's impeached leader Park Geun Hye.

-Lee Kyu Chul, spokesman for the special prosecutors' office, earlier said four other executives would also be indicted along with the Samsung scion on its last day of investigation into the explosive scandal involving Park and her confidante Choi Soon Sil.
+Four other Samsung executives were also indicted along with Lee on the office's last day of investigation into the explosive scandal involving Park and her confidante Choi Soon Sil.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.